sygmaprotocol/sygma-relayer/docs/general/Topology.md

 IPFS should return hex formatted IV + data.
 To help you there are 2 utility CLI described below.

 ## Utility CLI
-There are two utility CLI that helps encrypt and then test uploaded Toplogy.

 `./relayer topology encrypt --path ./topology.json --encryptionKey 123` This command will encrypt provided topology and output corresponding hash and encrypted toplogy in hex representation (iv + data)